kevinbluer/bluer-notes-jekyll/quotes.md

 - "Threats are the last resort of a man with no vocabulary", Tamora Pierce
 - "We are not makers of history.
 We are made by history."
 Martin Luther King, Jr
 - "Cheer up, the worst is yet to come", Mark Twain
+- "Regrets, I've had a few.
+But then again, too few to mention."
+Frank Sinatra
+- "For myself I am an optimist.
+It does not seem to be much use being anything else."
+Winston Churchill
+- "To try and fail is at least to learn", Chester Barnham